-Since closing on the acquisition, Jushi's focus has shifted to optimizing the facility to ensure long term growth and market share expansion in the Pennsylvania market.
-The Company will be targeting a series of operations and facility improvements that concurrent with the phased expansion of the Scranton, PA cultivation and processing facility are expected to significantly increase production of both pre-packaged flower and extracted products.
-The Company will continue to assess and develop further expansion opportunities to meet the needs of patients and wholesale market demand, now and in the future.
-It is expected that the operational improvements, including an expanded footprint, the introduction of new extraction technologies, increased facility automation and utilization, and improved yields will be implemented over the next 12 months.
+Jushi is focused on redesigning and optimizing the PAMS facility to ensure long term growth and market share expansion in the Pennsylvania market.
+In addition to the Company's current expansion of PAMS, the Company will continue to assess and develop further expansion opportunities to meet the needs of patients and wholesale market demand, now and in the future.
+It is expected that the operational improvements, including an expanded footprint, the introduction of new extraction technologies, increased facility automation and utilization, and improved yields will be implemented over the next nine months.